THE VFA PIONEER HISTORIES PROJECT

 JW: Let’s hear it.

-They had a joint apprenticeship committee, which is three contractors and three union member carpenters and they did the interviews of about 10 or 12 guys and then me.
-They took only one apprentice that year and it was me.
-I think I got that partially because one of the carpenters was a beekeeper who sold honey to the local co-op and was a very progressive guy, and the second one, Lee Dewey, was married to Dr. Dewey, the venerable doctor of the University of Iowa student health.
-He clearly had made his peace with women doing nontraditional things and I think that helped me to be accepted.
+I think I was helped because two of the carpenter members of the JATC were unique.
+One was a beekeeper who sold honey to the local co-op and was a very progressive guy, and the second one, Lee Dewey, was married to Dr. Mary Dewey, the venerable Director of the University of Iowa Student Health.
+He clearly had made his peace with women doing nontraditional things and I think Lee Dewey helped me to be accepted.

 JW: And your skills also.

-DM: They didn’t test my carpentry skills.
-There was a book test, though: math, spatial reasoning, tool names.
-I said, “Should I study for this test?”
-He said, “Oh, no, no, no, no.” Bull!
-That morning of the test I stopped at the library to look at a book about carpentry and I got five or ten points for doing that.
-One of the questions was what is a ball-peen hammer?
-Which is not really a carpentry tool at all.
+Just in case on the morning of the test I stopped at the library to look at a book about carpentry and I got five or ten questions right for doing that.
+One of the questions was, “What is a ball-peen hammer?”
+It is not really a carpentry tool at all.
 I happened to see a picture of it in the book and I got that one right.
-Who the hell knows what a ball-peen hammer is if you’re from Sigourney, Iowa, and there’s no boilers anywhere?
+Who the hell knows what a ball-peen hammer is if you’re from Sigourney, Iowa, and you have never taken shop?

 JW: Before we move on to more women’s movement stuff, in the late ’60s you said you were involved in the gay newspaper.
 What was the reaction in the community at that time?